ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 Maintain API definition repository
 ----------------------------------

-Since the definition of the service is language agnostic, the repository containing the protobuf files should live within the top-level Ansys GitHub organization.
+The Protobuf definition of the service is language agnostic, so the repository containing the protobuf files can be created within the top-level Ansys GitHub organization.
 Every update of the protobuf files will go through a standard pull request process.
 Language specific packages are generated for each merge or on a regular cadence.